All About Regulatory Affairs Specialists

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 288,300 jobs in the United States for Regulatory Affairs Specialist.
+In the United States, there were 288,300 jobs for Regulatory Affairs Specialist in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Regulatory Affairs Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 25,900 job openings in this field each year.
+The BLS estimates 25,900 yearly job openings in this field.

 The states with the most job growth for Regulatory Affairs Specialist are Utah, Nevada, and Washington.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.